 However, the copyright of the hymns and music resides with the publishers of that music for fifty years after the death of the author.
 Older, traditional hymns are often out of copyright, but many newer ones are not.
 It is your responsibility to make sure that you are legally covered.
 A temporary copyright license can be obtained, from MCPS (which is a part of the Performing Rights Society) at the web address at the top of this page, who will also give advice.
 The process is described here.

-You will be encouraged to attend our Marriage Preparation Course which is a relaxed and informal preparation for the day and rest of your lives together.
+You will be encouraged to attend a Marriage Preparation Course which is a relaxed and informal preparation for the day and rest of your lives together.
 Couples who take this course have attested to how useful it was to discuss between themselves these important things.
 Do not worry: you don’t have to say anything out loud in front of strangers.

 Please keep in touch with us as you make plans.
 If you have any questions please ask them as soon as you can, rather than leaving them to the last minute.